Moscow

 How do I pay for the program?

-The vast majority of students in this program work in resort towns.
-The first floors of buildings in those towns are an endless row of shops, restaurants, and hotels.
-You just walk down the street and keep an eye out.
-As soon as you see a red Help wanted sign — that’s where you go.
-In fact, you’ll head there even if there’s no red sign, because in peak season these resort towns turn into nonstop hubs for serving tourists.
+Most participants in this program work in resort towns.
+The ground floors of buildings there are an endless stretch of shops, restaurants, and hotels.
+You’ll just walk down the street and keep your eyes open.
+As soon as you spot a red ‘Help wanted’ sign, go in.
+Actually, head inside even if there’s no red sign—during peak season these resort towns turn into nonstop tourist-service hubs.

-My friend and I are going together — can we work in the same city?
+My friend and I are going together.
+Can we work in the same city?

-What’s the minimum wage?
+What’s the minimum salary?

 When can I fly to the USA?